- New Students

 If your insurance does not cover you outside your home area, we strongly urge you to consider purchasing the RIT insurance.
 For more information please visit our Insurance page.

-Make sure you have an up to date insurance card of his/her own (or at least a copy).
+Make sure you have an up to date insurance card of your own (or at least a copy).
 There are situations when this information is very helpful—for example, if the SHC sends lab work to the outside lab or the clinician has to refer you to a specialist.

 Compliance with New York State and RIT immunization requirements is essential for helping to maintain a healthy campus.
 Please visit our Immunization page for more information.